For those individuals bold enough to change the trajectory of their future, our application will launch in mid-October.

 - Scholars are also expected to maintain regular communication with their mentors.

-- Student success depends on family involvement, therefore all LINK families are required to fulfill at least 1 hour of volunteer service to LINK.
-Several options are available and may be fulfilled at the LINK office, at LINK events or remotely.
+- Scholar success depends on family involvement, therefore all LINK families are required to fulfill at least 1 hour of volunteer service to LINK.
+Several options are available and may be fulfilled at the LINK office, at LINK events, or remotely.